 Sometimes, your implant might lose its normal position and you’ll start noticing that your breasts are asymmetric.
 This is usually corrected by breast revision surgery.

-A very small number of women develop a multitude of non-specific symptoms which they attribute to their breast implants.
+A very small number of women develop breast implant illness symptoms.
 There are over 150 different symptoms but the commonest are fatigue, brain fog, and generalised aches and pains.
 They attribute their symptoms to an autoimmune response to the foreign bodies (Implants) in their breasts.
 Currently, there is no scientific evidence to support the relationship between their symptoms and their implants.
 All tests are normal.

 “I have seen a group of these ladies and most symptoms improve dramatically or disappear when their implants are removed,” says Dr Mark.